syedpeer/coolLabs.io/support/README.md

 ---
 # Support

-You can find us on any of these platforms:
+You can find us on these platforms:

 ## [Spectrum chat](https://spectrum.chat/coollabs)